A Field in England

-A Field in England is a 2013 British historical psychological horror film directed by Ben Wheatley.
-The film, shot in black-and-white, is set during the mid-17th-century English Civil War.
-The film was released on 5 July 2013 on multiple platforms simultaneously, including cinemas, home media and video on demand.
-It was also broadcast on Film4 on the day of its release.
+A Field in England is a 2014 British historical psychological horror film directed by Ben Wheatley and written by Amy Jump, a husband-and-wife team who also co-edited the film.
+Shot in black and white and set during the mid-17th-century English Civil War, it was simultaneously released on 5 July 2014 on multiple platforms including cinemas, home media, and video on demand.
+It was also broadcast on Film4 on the same day.

 Plot

 During a field battle of the English Civil War in Monmouthshire, alchemist's assistant and astrologer Whitehead flees from the violent Commander Trower.
 He is saved by soldier Cutler, who kills Trower.
 The two meet fellow army deserters Jacob and Friend, and the group decides to leave the battlefield in search of an alehouse Cutler claims is nearby.

 Instead, Cutler leads them to a field and cooks a meal using mushrooms growing nearby, encouraging everyone to eat; Whitehead declines, as he is fasting.
 Following the meal, they come upon a carved wooden post buried in the ground.
 The four use a rope to pull it out of ground, where they unbury the Wizard O'Neill, a rival alchemist who is Cutler's master — and the man who has stolen documents from Whitehead's master.
 Though Whitehead seeks to arrest him for his crime, O'Neill quickly asserts authority over the group, convincing them of hidden treasure buried elsewhere in the field.

 O'Neill leads them to his camp, where he tortures Whitehead into subservience in order to use him as a human divining rod.
 After Whitehead locates treasure, O'Neill orders Jacob and Friend to dig for it while he leaves Cutler to supervise, retiring to sleep.
 Jacob soon succumbs to the influence of the mushrooms, attacking Friend in a bout of exhaustion and madness.
 Cutler laughs and urinates on them; when Jacob attempts to attack him, Cutler accidentally shoots Friend.
 Whitehead is unable to save Friend, who quickly dies.
 Cutler is forced to finish digging by himself, while Jacob wanders away and Whitehead moves Friend's corpse to a thicket.